pyth-network/pyth-gitbook/consumers/best-practices.md

 ---
-description: How to use Pyth Price Feeds.
+description: Introduction to Price Feeds
 ---

-This page provides some technical details about Pyth prices that are necessary to use them safely and correctly.
+This page provides some technical details about Pyth price feeds that are necessary to use them safely and correctly.

-# On-demand Prices

-In order to save gas and reduce chain congestion, Pyth Network does not continuously update the price feeds on most chains.
-Instead, Pyth prices are streamed off-chain via the Wormhole cross-chain messaging protocol.
-Each supported blockchain hosts a Pyth program that supports a permissionless price update operation; this operation accepts a Wormhole message, verifies its content, and updates an on-chain price stored in the program.
-Users of Pyth are responsible for invoking this permissionless update when they wish to use Pyth price.
-Most integrators should combine the price update into the same transaction that uses the price.
-However, you may also choose to run an off-chain service that periodically updates the on-chain price.
-The SDKs linked below help integrators craft the necessary transactions.

-## Exceptions

-The ex

 # Price Feed IDs

-Each Pyth Network price feed has a unique id that applications use to look up the current price.
+Each Pyth Network price feed is referred to via a unique id.
-However, the ids can be represented in different formats (e.g., hex or base58) depending on the blockchain.
+However, the ids may be represented in different formats (e.g., hex or base58) depending on the blockchain.
+Price feeds also have different ids in mainnets than testnets or devnets.
 The full list of price feeds is listed on the [pyth.network website](https://pyth.network/price-feeds/).
 The [price feed ids page](https://pyth.network/developers/price-feed-ids) lists the id of each available price feed on every chain where they are available.
-To consume a particular price feed on-chain, look up its id using these pages, then store the id in your program to use for price feed queries.
+To use a price feed on-chain, look up its id using these pages, then store the feed id in your program to use for price feed queries.

 # Fixed-Point Numeric Representation